nathan-sheffield/nathan-sheffield.github.io/about.md

 - **Graph theory**.
 I've done a bit of pure graph theory (see [these](/assets/papers/induced-turan.pdf) [papers](/assets/papers/flip.pdf)), but am especially happy about cases where tools from graph theory let you say things about computation --- see e.g. [this paper](/assets/papers/catalytic-communication.pdf).
 - **Space-bounded complexity**.
 [Here's one paper](/assets/papers/catalytic-communication.pdf) I've written in this area, trying to understand the weirdness of [catalytic computing](https://eccc.weizmann.ac.il/report/2023/179/) in a more information-theoretic setting, and [here's another](/assets/papers/inplace.pdf) about the differences between computing something "in-place" versus computing it into a dedicated write-only output.
 - **Average-case complexity and crypto foundations**.
 Understanding average-case complexity is tricky, but also very fundamental, and it seems like people are doing a lot of really great work.
 The most related thing I've done is [this paper with some connections to one-way permutations](/assets/papers/inplace.pdf), but would like to do more.
 - **AI safety**.
 If AI continues to improve, are there ideas from CS theory (e.g. cryptography or complexity theory) that can help mitigate potential dangers?
-I have yet to have good ideas personally, but this feels worth thinking more about.
+It's not clear to what extent we should expect to get helpful theory, but I'm excited about trying.

 Some things I like outside of math: